2013 Tennessee Titans season: Week 1: at Pittsburgh Steelers

-The Steelers were on a disappointing run; Tennessee took advantage of this in 2012 and beat them at home by a score of 26-23, despite finishing at 6-10, while the Steelers went 8-8.
-In 2013, the Titans traveled to Pittsburgh for their season opener against the rival Steelers.
-They got off to a strong start, scoring a touchdown and 3 field goals for a 16-2 lead, as the Steelers could only manage a safety.
+The Titans traveled to Pittsburgh for their season opener against the rival Steelers.
+The first play of their season was a mental error by kick returner Darius Reynaud, who tried to kneel down for a touchback, but fielded the ball just outside the end zone, which resulted in a safety for Pittsburgh.
+Notwithstanding, Tennessee got off to a strong start, scoring a touchdown and 3 field goals for a 16-2 lead.
 In the fourth quarter, the Steelers cut the Titans' lead to 16-9 after they scored a touchdown.
 However, Tennessee ran out the clock, ensuring themselves a victory.
 With the convincing win, the Titans started the season at 1-0, but since the Colts beat the Raiders, 21-17, and the Texans later defeated the Chargers, 31-28, Tennessee tied for 1st place in the AFC South, since the Jacksonville Jaguars were humiliated, 28-2, at home by the Kansas City Chiefs.